ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 `COMPOSER_AUTH` from PLatform.sh can't be properly used as JSON commas will be badly interpreted by `--web-environment-add` which would see them as multiple variables' separators.
 But, it must exist for Platform.sh hooks' scripts to work.
 An auth.json file can be used, see [Using an auth.json](../../getting_started/install_using_ddev.md#using-an-authjson) for more.

-This example sequence
+This example sequence will

-- download the Ibexa Cloud Platform.sh project from the default environment "production" (replace <project-ID> with the hash of your own project, see [`platform help get`](https://docs.platform.sh/administration/cli.html#3-use) for options like selecting another environment) into a new directory,
+- download the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory (replace `<project-ID>` with the hash of your own project, see [`platform help get`](https://docs.platform.sh/administration/cli.html#3-use) for options like selecting another environment),
 - config a new DDEV project,
 - ignore `.ddev/` directory from Git,
 - set Composer authentication using an already existing `auth.json` file,